electerious/Ackee/docs/FAQ.md

 The top 25 pages from which your visitors have come in the last 7 days.
 Sorted by popularity.

+### Referrers > New referrers

+Pages from which your visitors have come in the last 7 days.
+Ignores old referrers.
+Sorted by time.

 ### Referrers > Recent referrers

 The last 25 pages from which your visitors have come in the last 7 days.
 Sorted by time.